stacyphillipsea/historicfloodlevels/README.md

 ## This is the code for my Apprenticeship End Point Assessment Project!

 This project aims to make a Dash App that analyses EA Gauging Station data across the West Midlands, making use of the EA Hydrology API
-It calculates peak levels for given storm events over the winetr of 2023-2024, visualises them in charts and tables, and compares them to historic peak levels to provide context.
+It calculates peak levels for given storm events over the winter of 2023-2024, visualises them in charts and tables, and compares them to historic peak levels to provide context.

-I have already done loads of work on this before using Git Hub.
+I have already done loads of work on this before using Git Hub, so earlier versions of the code ar enot included.

 ## Functionality that is currently working
 * Double dropdown menu  for River name then Station name